SaehwanPark/neural-dep-parser/README.md

 ## 5. Model Checkpoints

 The script automatically saves the parameters of the best-performing model (highest Dev UAS) to `results/best_model.weights`.
 These can be reloaded for final testing or deployment.

+---

+## Datasets

+In order to run this project,

+1. Download [this file](https://web.stanford.edu/class/cs224n/assignments_w25/a2.zip) from Stanford CS224n website and unpack
+2. Copy `student-1/data/` to your own data directory
+3. Make sure your environment `DATA_PATH` points to that directory